arome/react-image-mapper/README.md

 | **coords** | _array of number_ | Coordinates delimiting the zone according to the specified shape: <ul><li>**rect**: `top-left-X`,`top-left-Y`,`bottom-right-X`,`bottom-right-Y`</li><li>**circle**: `center-X`,`center-Y`,`radius`</li><li>**poly**: Every point in the polygon path as `point-X`,`point-Y`,...</li></ul> |
 | **href**   |     _string_      | Target link for a click in the zone (note that if you provide a onClick prop, `href` will be prevented)                                                                                                                                                                                   |

-Path is an object describing the path to draw on the map between available areas on the map.
+Paths is an array of object describing the paths to draw on the map between available areas on the map.

-Its structure is as follow:
+The structure of a path is as follow:

 - **path**: (_object_) Object to describe the path to draw
 	- **line**: (_object_) Styling of the lines between two areas